Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: CONCLUSIONS

 \section{CONCLUSIONS}

 We theoretically investigate the stable mechanism of the ring soliton in a two-dimensional Fermi superfluid.
-By solving both static and time-dependent Bogoliubov-de Gennes equations, we find that the competition between external harmonic trap and curvature-induced potential play a key role of buliding a stable ring dark soliton.
-In the uniform case, the curvature-induced effective potential always drives the ring soliton away from their initial location and move outwards to the edge, which means there is no stable ring soliton solution in the uniform system.
-The introduction of a harmonic trap helps balance the curvature-induced effective potential, and makes the ring dark soliton be stable at an equilibrium location $r_s$, in which the free energy of the ring dark soliton just arrives at the maximum value.
-During the periodic oscillation of ring soliton around $r_s$, we find another competition between soliton's Friedel oscillation and periodic oscillation.
-This competition is strong once the minimum radius of the ring soliton is the order of healing length of Friedel oscillation.
-A dissipation effect occurs to ring soliton to increase its oscillation amplitude, and finally makes ring soliton decay into sound ripples.
+By solving both static and time-dependent Bogoliubov-de Gennes equations, we find that the competition between the external harmonic trap and the curvature-induced potential plays a key role in building a stable ring dark soliton.
+In the uniform case, the curvature-induced effective potential always drives the ring soliton away from their initial location, moving outward to the edge, which means there is no stable ring soliton solution in the uniform system.
+The introduction of a harmonic trap helps balance the curvature-induced effective potential and stabilises the ring dark soliton at an equilibrium location $r_s$, where the free energy of the ring dark soliton just reaches the maximum value.
+During the periodic oscillation of the ring soliton around $r_s$, we observe another competition between the soliton's Friedel oscillation and the periodic oscillation.
+This competition is strong once the minimum radius of the ring soliton is on the order of the healing length of Friedel oscillations.
+A dissipation effect acts on the ring soliton, increasing its oscillation amplitude before ultimately causing it to decay into sound ripples.
 Once the ring soliton moves sufficiently far from the regime of Friedel oscillations, its periodic oscillations consistently exhibit a fixed amplitude and can persist indefinitely.
-Our research paves the way for us to understand the stable mechanism of a ring dark soliton in other different systems in the future.
+Our research paves the way for us to understand the stable mechanism of a ring dark soliton in other systems in the future.